About Adriatic Islands

 Hvar is one of the most popular islands in southern Dalmatia, offering beautiful scenery and historical sights including castles & fortified churches.

 There is a legend that Korčula was founded by the Trojans (c.1150 BC) but more likely the Greeks colonised the island, calling it Korkyra Melaina (Black Corfu) because of its dark forests.

-Krk is known as the "Golden Island", its scenery is a gorgeous combination of rocky and dramatic in the north contrasting with lush, green shores in the south.
-In its centre are ancient villages and v ...
+Krk is known as the "Golden Island".
+A combination of rocky & dramatic scenery contrasts with lush, green shores with ancient villages and vineyards at its centre.

-Lopud island is very close to Dubrovnik; its beauty & uniqueness is breathtaking with over 1km of marvellous sandy beaches.
-What's more, no cars are allowed on the island, making it a natural para ...
+Lopud is close to Dubrovnik; its beauty is breathtaking with over a kilometre of sandy beaches.
+What's more, no cars are allowed on the island, making it a natural paradise.

 Mljet is an extremely peaceful holiday location, it is also one of the smaller Croatian islands.
 The western half of Mljet is a National Park which was set up to protect its famous salt lakes.

-At first glance Pag island is rocky & bare resembling a lunar landscape but elsewhere there are olive groves, lush pine woods & beaches.
+At first glance Pag Island is rocky & bare but tucked away are olive groves, lush pine forests & beaches.

 Rab is the smallest of Kvarner's main islands but is a popular place for visitors, attracted by its lush vegetation and fine beaches.